Maternity leave, work timings set for rejig as WFH is the new norm

 Maternity leave, work timings set for rejig as WFH is the new norm1 min read .
-Updated: 17 May 2020, 11:46 PM IST
+17 May 2020

 With the definition of work changing, firms are trying to understand how their liabilities will change